-(2) We foreclosed on the underlying collateral of three hospitality properties during 2010 which generated significant operating and impairment losses during 2010 and 2011.

-(3) Earnings before interest expense and income taxes as a percentage of average total assets

-(4) Earnings as a percentage of average total beneficiaries' equity

-(5) Effective January 1, 2010, due to a change in accounting rules, the assets and liabilities of the off-balance sheet securitizations were consolidated.
-In addition, effective January 1, 2010, due to a change in accounting rules, proceeds received from legally sold portions of loans pursuant to Secondary Market Loan Sales (those sold for excess spread or those sold for a 10% cash premium and excess spread) were permanently treated as secured borrowings for the life of the loan.

-(6) Our loans receivable increased during 2010 primarily due to the consolidation of several previously off-balance sheet securitizations.
+- (2) During 2012, includes \$3.9 million related to the evaluation of strategic alternatives and \$2.1 million of severance and related benefits expense. - (3) We foreclosed on the underlying collateral of three hospitality properties during 2010 which generated significant operating and impairment losses during 2010, 2011 and 2012. - (4) The decrease in net income (loss) from 2011 to 2012 is due primarily to costs associated with the evaluation of strategic alternatives of \$3.9 million and severance and related benefits expense of \$2.1 million during 2012. - (5) Earnings (loss) before interest expense and income taxes as a percentage of average total assets - (6) Earnings (loss) as a percentage of average total beneficiaries' equity - (7) Effective January 1, 2010, due to a change in accounting rules, the assets and liabilities of the off-balance sheet securitizations were consolidated.
+In addition, effective January 1, 2010, due to a change in accounting rules, proceeds received from legally sold portions of loans pursuant to Secondary Market Loan Sales (those sold for excess spread or those sold for a 10% cash premium and excess spread) are permanently treated as secured borrowings for the life of the loan. - (8) Our loans receivable increased during 2010 primarily due to the consolidation of several previously off-balance sheet securitizations.